install.packages("devtools")

 Introduction

 MetaRVM is a comprehensive R package for simulating respiratory virus epidemics using meta-population compartmental models.
-This vignette will guide you through the basic usage of the package.
+This vignette describes the basic usage of the package.

 Installation

-You can install the development version of MetaRVM from GitHub:
+The development version of MetaRVM can be installed from GitHub:

 # install.packages("devtools")